What is End-to-End Testing? E2E Testing Full Guide

 Different use cases are often mixed together in different orders and variations.
 But we can call each grouping of use cases a user journey.
 Technically, a user journey is a collection of steps in which each step corresponds to a user action.
 Collectively, they represent a typical user session.

 A user journey usually consists of hundreds of steps.
 When a test case – which represents a user journey – fails, it may be easy to pinpoint superficial causes (e.g. a change in a Web element’s property).
 However, it is harder to diagnose the actual cause solely based on the fact that the test has failed.
-It could have been due to the current page is not the same page that was recorded because at some points the test case went off the right track.
+It could have been because the current page is not the same page that was recorded because at some points the test case went off the right track.

 To ensure that the user journey has to go through certain milestones, test oracles are necessary.
 Test oracle refers to a mechanism to ensure that the test case is being executed as expected.
 In Katalon, a set of built-in keywords that implement this concept is provided.
-You can assert or verify a web element against certain text that you expect it to contain, or its properties against some expected properties and many other types of expectations check.
+You can assert or verify a web element against certain text that you expect it to contain, or its properties against some expected properties and many other types of expectations.

 Depending on the business logic of your application, there may be behaviors that occur across different pages but differ only in some known characteristics.
 In such cases, it is a best practice to capture these behaviors in a behavior template that can be filled with specific information when necessary.